Real-Gecko/KSP-SimpleConstruction/readme.md

     <img src="https://www.overwolf.com/brand-guidelines/img/logo2.svg" alt="CurseForge/OverWolf App" width="15%" height="15%">
 </a>

-Whilst I agree CKAN is a great mod for those that can't use zip tools.
-I take no part, nor am I interested in maintaining the CKAN mod metadata for my mods.
-Please don't ask me about it but refer to the CKAN mod thread if you are having issues with CKAN or the metadata it maintains.
-Beware, CKAN *can* really mess up though it tries very, very, very hard not to.
+I take no part, nor am I interested in maintaining the [CKAN][ckan:url] mod metadata for my mods.
+[CKAN][ckan:url] is a great mod for those that can't use zip tools.
+If you are having issues please let the [CKAN][ckan:url] people know and refer to the [CKAN][ckan:url] thread.
+My support of [CKAN][ckan:url] extends as far as me checking the checkbox in Spacedock when I upload.
+Beware, [CKAN][ckan:url] *can* really mess up though it tries very, very, very hard not to.

 or [![CKAN][CKAN:img]][CKAN:url]